 Many nearshore reef fishes in California have a bipartite life history, which means that after their eggs hatch, larvae spend weeks or months drifting on the ocean currents before settling down to a more sedentary lifestyle as juveniles and adults.
 But exactly how far these larvae travel during their pelagic stage is one of the great remaining mysteries of marine ecology.
 Using cutting-edge genetic techniques that allow us to match parents with newly settled juveniles, we will be investigating the larval dispersal patterns of kelp rockfish in Carmel Bay and around the Monterey peninsula.

-We have a number of volunteer opportunities associated with this project, including opportunities for scientific divers and non-divers who are interested in getting out in the field.
+We have a number of volunteer opportunities associated with this project, including opportunities for AAUS certified scientific divers and non-divers who are interested in getting out in the field.
 Volunteers will assist in collecting juvenile and adult rockfish, taking fin clips for genetic analysis, and maintaining and deploying collection devices for juvenile fishes.
 To volunteer or learn more about this project, contact Emily Saarman at email@example.com, and fill out this volunteer application to tell us a little about yourself (the form is the same as the one for the PISCO kelp forest monitoring, so no need to fill it out twice).
 To get added to the RC lab volunteer e-mail list as quickly as possible, please sign up at this link and please make sure to fill out your full name (first and last) as your display name, and select “Notify me for every new message” in the email preferences section.